visheshd/visheshd.github.io/_posts/2020-04-11-cra-terser-circle-ci.md

 published: true
 excerpt: "Overriding webback config using customize-cra"
 comments: true
-tags: ["customize-cra", "terser", "cra"]
+tags: ["customize-cra", "terser", "cra", "minify"]
 ---

 So I tried upgrading CRA for an existing app.
 I wanted to use the latest [React Fast Refresh](https://github.com/facebook/react/issues/16604) to hot reload react while making changes.
-Everything worked fine locally on the dev machine but the build failed on CircleCI.
+Everything worked fine locally on the dev machine but the build failed on CircleCI while minifying.

 It turned out to be a resourcing issue and Terser config had to be overridden without ejecting CRA of course.